transistorsoft/capacitor-background-fetch/README.md

 #### :new: `BGTaskScheduler` API for iOS 13+

 - :warning: At the time of writing, the new task simulator does not yet work in Simulator; Only real devices.
+Use [Old BackgroundFetch API](#old-backgroundfetch-api) so simulate events in Simulator.
 - See Apple docs [Starting and Terminating Tasks During Development](https://developer.apple.com/documentation/backgroundtasks/starting_and_terminating_tasks_during_development?language=objc)
 - After running your app in XCode, Click the `[||]` button to initiate a *Breakpoint*.
 - In the console `(lldb)`, paste the following command (**Note:**  use cursor up/down keys to cycle through previously run commands):